alexpirine/python-trivial-sudoku/README.md

 # python-trivial-sudoku

-Simple Python implementation of a Sudoku solver
+Simple Python implementation of a Sudoku solver: extremely fast, and under 100 lines of code!

 ## Example